Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

 If you’re considering advancing your education, you might wonder what degree best matches your plans for the future.
 You have specific skills, career goals and interests.
-That means there are a number of factors to consider in thinking about whether an associate degree is right for you.
+That means there are a number of factors to consider when thinking about whether an associate degree is right for you.

 So, how can you tell if it makes sense to pursue an associate degree?
+Let’s start with the basics.

 How Many Credits is an Associate Degree?

-Associate degrees are considered 2-year degrees, though some students move faster or slower depending on what else is going on in their lives and how much time they want to devote to schoolwork.
-Brittany M. Armstead, an admission counselor at Southern New Hampshire University (SNHU), said the number of transfer credits you have can also play a role in how quickly you complete an associate degree.
+Associate degrees are considered 2-year degrees, though some students move faster or slower depending on what else is going on in their lives, how much time they want to devote to schoolwork and if they have prior college credits.

 SNHU, for instance, accepts up to 45 previously earned credits toward an associate degree program.
 If you're able to transfer the maximum amount in, you could have up to 75% of your program finished by the time you start classes.